spencerthayer/2024-Election-Polling-Analysis/readme.md

 # Election Polling Analysis

-This Python script is designed to fetch, process, and analyze presidential polling data.
-Using data from FiveThirtyEight's publicly available [CSV file](https://projects.fivethirtyeight.com/polls/data/president_polls.csv), it applies a series of weightings to adjust for various factors such as poll quality, partisanship, sample population type, and state-specific electoral significance.
+This Python project is designed to fetch, process, and analyze presidential polling data.
+It consists of two main scripts: `polls.py` and `states.py`.
+The `polls.py` script fetches data from FiveThirtyEight's publicly available [CSV file](https://projects.fivethirtyeight.com/polls/data/president_polls.csv) and applies a series of weightings to adjust for various factors such as poll quality, partisanship, sample population type, and state-specific electoral significance.
+The `states.py` script scrapes data from the "270towin.com" website to obtain information about the electoral votes and political leaning of each state.

 ## Data Acquisition

-The script fetches polling data using the Python `Requests` library.
+The `polls.py` script fetches polling data using the Python `Requests` library.
 The data is then loaded into a `Pandas` DataFrame for analysis.
 This approach ensures that the analysis is always up-to-date with the latest available data.

+The `states.py` script uses the `BeautifulSoup` library to scrape data from the "270towin.com" website.
+It parses the scraped data to extract the relevant information about each state's electoral votes and political leaning.

 ## Weighting Calculations

-The script employs several mathematical principles to calculate the final weight of each poll.
-Below we will explore how these weights are derived and applied to the polling data to calculate the adjusted polls which should result in a nuanced analysis of polling data.
+The `polls.py` script employs several mathematical principles to calculate the final weight of each poll.
+Below we will explore how these weights are derived and applied to the polling data to calculate the adjusted polls, which should result in a nuanced analysis of polling data.

 ### 1. Time Weights